 Here are a few tips to achieve your big dreams with little money:

-- Use your talents – You can develop many talents over your lifetime, but there are some that you were born with and were meant to use.
+– Use your talents – You can develop many talents over your lifetime, but there are some that you were born with and were meant to use.
 They give you an advantage over other people.
-Properly harness their power and you’ll find that you can achieve what you desire in life.
+Harness their power and you’ll find that you can achieve what you desire in life.
 “Use what your mama gave you” is another way to put it.

 – Use the internet – If you’re reading this article then you have access to the internet.
 The web is one of the greatest and cheapest (often free) tools to help you chase your dreams.
 It’s a time suck for some people, but if you can stay focused, the internet can be a place of limitless opportunities.